adoptium/temurin-build/RELEASING.md

   1. Create the new build configurations for the release - https://github.com/adoptium/ci-jenkins-pipelines/tree/master/pipelines/jobs/configurations:

   - Create a new `jdk<new-version-number>_pipeline_config.groovy` file with the desired `buildConfigurations` for the new pipeline.
 99% of the time, copy and pasting the configs from the previous version is acceptable.
 Ensure that the classname and instance of it is changed to `Config<new-version-number>`.
 Don't remove any old version configs.
   - Furthermore, you will also need to create another config file to state what jobs will be run with any new versions.
 If it doesn't currently exist, add a `jdkxx.groovy` file to [configurations/](https://github.com/adoptium/ci-jenkins-pipelines/tree/master/pipelines/jobs/configurations).
 [Example on how to do this](https://github.com/adoptium/temurin-build/pull/1815/files).
-Note, some files will need to be named `jdkxxu.groovy` depending on whether the version is maintained in an update repo or not.
+Note, some files will need to be named `jdkxxu.groovy` depending on whether the version is maintained in an update repository or not.
 These will be the ONLY os/archs/variants that are regenerated using the job regenerators as described in the [regeneration readme](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration/README.md).

   1. Create a new Regeneration Pipeline for the downstream jobs - https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration: